healthbycounty

 Lead metric:Life expectancy

 Life expectancy in Lee County is 71.9 years, which is lower than the Virginia state average of 75.1 years and significantly lower than the national average of 77 years.
-According to CDC County Health Rankings, 21.6% of residents report poor or fair health, which is higher than the national average of 17%.
+According to 2025 County Health Rankings & Roadmaps release, 21.6% of residents report poor or fair health, which is higher than the national average of 17%.
 Clinical provider ratios also show differences from national medians; there are 32 primary care providers and 161 mental health providers per 100,000 residents, while the national medians are 70 and 250, respectively.
 The county's uninsured rate is 8.3%, which is higher than the state average of 7.9% but remains lower than the national average of 10%.
 These figures are derived from combined HHS and Census Bureau datasets.
 Explore state-level data.

 Get Care in Lee County, Virginia